 The aftermath of the credit crunch in 2008 left the mortgage market in a nervous wreck.
 Some lenders left the market altogether, while others only approved mortgages to applicants with large deposits and squeaky clean credit files.

 2014 saw a resurgence of lenders entering the market, which also saw an increase in lenders entering the adverse credit market.
 As a result, this made the mortgage market competitive once again.
 A competitive mortgage market is great for borrowers, especially those with bad credit, as the likelihood of getting a mortgage drastically increases.
-Lenders have since stabilised and with the Bank of England interest rate still considerably low, (despite the increase in 2017) the mortgage market is flourishing.
+Lenders have since stabilised and with the Bank of England interest rate still considerably low, the mortgage market is flourishing.

 How does this affect bad credit mortgage rates?